 Listed below are resources for buying contemporary Hawaiian arts and crafts.
 You’ll find art galleries, craft marketplaces, and art festivals featuring the works of artists and craftsman across the Hawaiian islands.

-For a hands-on approach, check out the list of visual art education centers, where you can find classes in visual arts for the general public.
-There are also free craft downloads for do-it-yourself projects at home.
+For a more hands-on approach to arts and crafts, we also offer a list of visual art education centers where you can find classes in visual arts available to the public.
+We also include some free craft downloads for DIY (do-it-yourself) arts projects.

-Finally, our Art & Craft Event Calendar lists upcoming events, including art fairs, craft markets, fine art shows, classes & workshops, art festivals, and other events focused on making or buying arts and crafts.
+Finally, our Art & Craft Event Calendar lists upcoming includes art fairs, craft markets, fine art shows, art & craft classes, art festivals, and other events focused on making or buying art and crafts.

 We focus on artist cooperatives and galleries featuring the work of several artists who live and work in the Hawaiian Islands.

 (Listed alphabetically by island)

 Isaacs Art Center (IAC) on Hawaiʻi serves as a cultural center for the benefit of the Hawai’i Preparatory Academy (HPA) in Waimea and Big Island communities.
 IAC erxists to raise money for the benefit of HPA students and the school’s scholarship fund.
 The center contains a large permanent collection of paintings, furniture, rare books, and Hawaiiana.
 A variety of pieces are offered for sale in the There is also a gift shop gallery.
 The building that houses the IAC was built in 1915 as Waimea’s first public school.
 Restored in 2004, it is on the State and National Registers of Historic Places.

 Aloha Images on Kauaʻi is a Hawaiian Art “candy store” for art lovers in Kapaʻa specializing in original Hawaiian Art for over 18 years.